Jiang Zhenbang: 2025

 At the India Open, Jiang and Wei claimed the title, improving on their runner-up finish from the previous season.
 He also began a short partnership with Huang Dongping at the All England Open, where they reached the semi-finals, but the pair did not achieve notable results afterwards.
 On 18 March, he and Wei rose to world number 1 for the first time.

 Back with his regular partner, Jiang secured a second consecutive bronze medal at the 2025 Asian Championships and earned his first Sudirman Cup medal after contributing to China's triumph at the 2025 Sudirman Cup.
 He and Wei also placed second at the Malaysia Masters.

 In July, the pair defended their Japan Open crown, defeating Dechapol Puavaranukroh and Supissara Paewsampran for their first title together since January, before finishing as runners-up at the China Open the following week.
 Seeded second at the 2025 World Championships, they advanced to the final but lost 15–21, 14–21 to Chen Tang Jie and Toh Ee Wei, settling for silver.

+Later in the season, Jiang and Wei reached the Korea Open final before finishing second.
+They went on to win the Arctic Open in October, followed by another final appearance at the Denmark Open the following week.
+At the year-end World Tour Finals, they finished as runners-up to Feng Yanzhe and Huang Dongping, bringing their head-to-head record against Feng and Huang to 3–14.

+2026

+At the season opener in Malaysia, Jiang and Wei lost to familiar rivals Feng/Huang in the final.
+In March, their campaign at the All England Open ended in the quarter-finals.
+They subsequently withdrew from next month's 2026 Asian Championships.
+Jiang was then scheduled to compete alongside Li Yijing in May to mid-June but the new duo withdrew from all events.
+(Note: Thailand Open, Malaysia Masters, Singapore Open, Indonesia Open, and Australian Open.)

+He and Wei reunited after three months at the Macau Open and captured the title on their first tournament back as a pair.
+The pair claimed their second Worlds bronze medal at the 2026 World Championships.